 Social Media Checklist For Job Hunters

-Social media is a vital tool for job seekers these days.
+Social media is a vital tool for job hunters these days.
 Not only can you find job leads through social media, employers and recruiters may look at what you’re doing on social media.
 You need to know how to use social media and how to make your accounts look good should a potential employer take a look during the hiring process.
 Here’s a checklist to help you prepare your social media accounts for your job hunt.

 Have an account on LinkedIn.